 Anyone who is considering filing for bankruptcy should make an informed decision.
 Whether you are in a dire financial situation or are concerned about a family member who is, learning the truth about common myths can provide valuable insight.

 A few of the most common myths about bankruptcy are:

-- You have to give up your assets in Chapter 7: In Chapter 7, the only assets liquidated are those which are non-exempt.
-Items which are considered essential, such as your vehicle or home, are not taken away in most cases based on their valuations.
+- You have to give up your assets in Chapter 7: In Chapter 7, the only assets liquidated are non-exempt.
+Items considered essential, such as your vehicle or home, are not taken away in most cases based on their valuations.

 - You can only file jointly if you’re married: You do not have to file with your spouse, even if you are married.
 You can choose to file your petition as an individual.

-- You must have a certain amount of debt: There is not a limit on how much or little debt you must have to qualify for bankruptcy, but you may need to pass the means test for Chapter 7.
+- You must have a certain amount of debt: There is no limit on how much or little debt you must have to qualify for bankruptcy, but you may need to pass the means test for Chapter 7.

 - You can never discharge taxes with bankruptcy: It is untrue that taxes can never be discharged through bankruptcy.
-In certain situations and under specific timeframes, some taxes may qualify for discharge.
+Some taxes may qualify for discharge in certain situations and under specific timeframes.

 Excellent lawyer, as well as excellent service from staff